About Web Indexing

 Web Indexing Awards

-The Web & Electronic Indexing SIG runs a free web index creation service for non-profit organizations with small web sites.
-This program benefits the organization, the SIG and its members by raising the visibility of web site indexes in general, promoting the Web Indexing SIG and its members, and helping members gain demonstrable experience.
+The Digital Publications Indexing SIG runs a free web or digital publications index creation service for non-profit organizations with small web sites or digital publications.
+This program benefits the organization, the SIG and its members by raising the visibility of web site and digital publications indexes in general, promoting the Digital Pubications Indexing SIG and its members, and helping members gain demonstrable experience.

 About the Program

-Indexers who wish to participate in the program must be a member of Web & Electronic Indexing SIG and have some prior web site indexing experience or training.
+Indexers who wish to participate in the program must be a member of Digital Publications Indexing SIG and have some prior web site or digital publications indexing experience or training.
 Preference will go to those members who are listed on the web site.
-Each web site index created under the program is reviewed by another web site indexer prior to delivery.
+Each web site or digital publications index created under the program is reviewed by another web site or digital publications indexer prior to delivery.

 The typical service provided by the program is as follows: